reproto/reproto/doc/spec.md

 Note that the file may be suffixed with a version number.

-If this is present it is called a [versioned specification](#versioned-specifications).
+If this is present it's called a [versioned specification](#versioned-specifications).

-Otherwise, it is known as an [ephemeral specification](#ephemeral-specifications).
+Otherwise, it's known as an [ephemeral specification](#ephemeral-specifications).

 ## File Options